-This year, July is a relatively quiet month for international holidays.
-That’s not to say there aren’t any interesting holidays or festivals taking place.
+This year, July is a relatively quiet month for international holidays until the very last day, when the major Islamic festival of Eid al-Adha takes place.
+That’s not to say there aren’t any other interesting holidays or festivals taking place.
 In fact, July can be considered the most revolutionary of months with 25 independence holidays taking place around the world, more than any other month.

 In most cases, these independence days are the national days of the countries, and a great chance to celebrate the culture and heritage of those nations.
 The list of national days in July is shown below.

 Month info: The name was chosen by Augustus to honor Julius Caesar, who was born in July.
 The month was previously known as Quintilis – meaning fifth month.
 The month was pronounced in English as ‘Julie’ until the eighteenth century.
 In other languages, the month retains this pronunciation.

 On July 4th 1776, the United States of America proclaimed its independence from England by adopting the Declaration of Independence.